Coronavirus cash, housing, green upgrades: Seattle council spotlights potential uses for big-business tax

 Hundreds of business leaders have signed a letter asking Durkan and the council to reject the “poorly timed” Sawant-Morales proposal, as part of an effort partly led by the Downtown Seattle Association.
 The signatories include some representatives from construction-worker unions, and an online petition opposing the tax has collected several thousand signatures.
 Meanwhile, an online petition backing the proposal also has collected thousands of signatures.
 The tax could support thousands of construction and green-collar jobs, Sawant said Wednesday.

 She and Morales say their plan would send coronavirus relief payments to low-income households this year.
 To do that, Seattle would need to borrow $200 million from existing sources, such as its housing, education, preschool, transportation and library levies.
+The city would use the big-business tax to pay those sources back later, with interest.

 Durkan has questioned that idea, calling it risky and unrealistic, and the mayor has serious leverage because Sawant and Morales have written their tax as coronavirus emergency legislation.
 Such bills are immune from popular referendum but must win seven of nine council votes and mayoral approval, with no option for the council to override a veto.